LuboDimitrov/Minesweeper/README.md

 ![](imgs/gamepaly.png)

-When you win the game all the bomb positions will be unveiled
+## When you win the game all positions of the bombs will be revealed

 ![](imgs/winning.PNG)